Yassine-Rejeb/Yassine-Rejeb/content/english/post/Graduation Project Pt1.md

 #### User Management Backend

-The following table documents the endpoints of the back-end API.
+The following table documents the endpoints of the back-end API that are relevent to the User Management feature.

 <table style="width:100%; border-collapse: collapse; font-family: Arial, sans-serif;">
   <thead>